Has your career hit a bit of a wall? Considering searching for another job? Perhaps you need a boost towards reaching the next steps of your career?

 4. Get rid of any distractions

-There are potential distractions everywhere.
-Your phone is the most obvious place to start.
+Your phone is the most obvious distraction.
 You’re unlikely to be productive if you’re checking your phone every couple of minutes.
-Either turn off your notifications while you’re at your desk or switch it off completely and hide it away in your bag.
+Either turn off your notifications while you’re at your desk or switch it off and put it away to avoid staring at it every five minutes.

-Music can also be a big distraction but certain types of music might help to motivate you and unleash your creativity.
-If you want to listen to music while you work, find out what works best for you and avoid the tunes that have you singing along and taking your focus away from your work.
+Music can also be a big distraction, although certain types of music have been proven to motivate you and unleash your creativity, like classical music.
+If you want to listen to music while you work, find out what works best for you and avoid the songs that distract you from your work.

 5. Make the most of your time

-There are some really simple tips that can make your workday more efficient.
-The easiest to start implementing is the ‘two-minute rule’.
+Be more efficient with your time at work – don’t waste a second if you can help it.
+The easiest way to begin is by implementing the ‘two-minute rule’.
 The idea behind this is that when you come across a task that can be done in two minutes or less, do it straight away.

 Start tracking how much time you’re spending on your tasks.
 Once you have a clear idea of how long certain tasks take you, you’ll be able to plan your time more efficiently.